 A physician’s failure to recognize or treat kidney stones may serve as the foundation for a medical malpractice claim.
 The damage that stems from a misdiagnosis can also be the basis for a claim, since any medical advice or attention that is given will not be effective at treating the true condition.
 Surgical error can be the basis of a claim, too.
 For example, malpractice may be indicated if surgery results in bleeding in or around the kidney, obstruction of the kidney by stone particles, or a failure to completely fragment the stones.
 A recent study looked at 93,000 privately insured patients who had undergone treatment for kidney stones and had procedures such as shock wave lithotripsy, ureteroscopy, and percutaneous nephrolithotomy.
 In the 30 days following the treatment, as many as one in seven experienced complications serious enough to need emergency care.

 Medical mistakes result in needless suffering for patients and their families.
-If you have any questions about this topic or believe that a healthcare worker is responsible for your injuries, you can find out more by discussing it with one of the Georgia medical malpractice attorneys at The Mann Law Firm.
+If you have any questions about this topic or believe that a healthcare worker is responsible for your injuries, you can find out more by discussing it with one of our malpractice attorneys at The Mann Law Firm.
 We have over 50 years of experience helping people, and we can help you.
 Based in Macon, we believe that a mistake or omission that happens during medical treatment and leads to a patient’s injury is unacceptable.
 Contact us to discuss your unique situation by calling (478) 742-3381 or by filling out our online form.